lokeshpahal/lokeshpahal.github.io/about/index.md

 theme: purple
 ---

 I am a web focused developer mostly working using Open Source technologies.
-Occasionally.
 I am based in Gurgaon, India and work for Prodigi.io as Front-End Developer.<br/>
 This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes.

 ## Stack Overflow